markusmeister/Rosenberg-2021-Repository/ReadMe.md

 ## How to reproduce all the analysis starting from raw data

 0. Read our paper.
 A version of Jan 2021 is included in the repo.
 Then read at least the start of `Maze_Analysis_3A`.
 1. Empty the `outdata/` directory.
-Fill it with the contents of `outdata - tf files only`.
+Fill it with the contents of `outdata - tf files only/`.
 Now you're starting with the raw trajectories of animals in the maze.
 2. Empty the `figs/` directory.
 3. Run the four notebooks `Maze_Analysis_3A`,...,`Maze_Analysis_3D` in alphabetical sequence.
 4. Now the `figs/` directory should contain all the figure panels plus a few extras.